There might be affiliate links in this post. If you click on a link and make a purchase, I receive a small commission. Read my disclosure policy here.

 What are 5 good habits?

-Habit Example #1: Smart spending on groceries after you buy them.
+Habit Example #1: Saving on groceries after you buy them.
+Huh?

 Many people will rattle off a list of apps and coupons sites to help you save money on food.
 These are good habit examples to help you spend less.
 However, what people tend to miss is that all of that savings can literally go into the garbage can if you don’t actually eat the food that you buy.